In a previous post we talked about planting design as an iterative process.

 - Primula vialii (orchid primrose) — Distinctive blooms hover atop erect stems

 These are just two possible plant selection scenarios that use the foliage sketch above as a guide and inspiration.
 What possibilities do you see?
-Give it whirl, and let us know what YOU come up with!
+Give it whirl, and let me know what YOU come up with!

 Need more ideas and direction to help you get started?
 Browse our growing number of plant combo recipes for inspiration.